-- Is not hospital based - must have less than 90% of services occurring in an inpatient (POS 21) or emergency department setting (POS 23), or demonstrate that they have funded the acquisition, implementation and maintenance of CEHRT without reimbursement from an Eligible Hospital or CAH – and use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.
+- Is not hospital based - must have less than 90% of Medicaid covered services, rendered during the calendar year preceding the payment year, occurring in an inpatient (POS 21) or emergency department setting (POS 23), or demonstrate that they have funded the acquisition, implementation and maintenance of CEHRT without reimbursement from an Eligible Hospital or CAH – and use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.

 - Meet patient volume requirements.